ahyoung227/MukDonald/README.md

 Based on the Single Responsibility Principle, it is necessary to ensure that each object has a clear responsibility, which includes the responsibility of creating all objects required for program execution.
-MukDonal uses a class called AppConfigurer that creates and manages all objects required for program execution, and establishes their dependencies.
+MuckDonald uses a class called AppConfigurer that creates and manages all objects required for program execution, and establishes their dependencies.
 ```
 public class Main {
     public static void main(String[] args) {